 The long-term memory is what our brain uses to store things you don’t need to remember instantly.
 When you prepare for test, quizzes or exams, that’s the long-term memory at work.
-We usually store memorable moments like weddings and family gatherings in our long-term memory.
-How do you improve your memory? read on to find out.
+We often store memorable moments like weddings and family gatherings in our long-term memory.
+How do you improve your memory?
+Read on to find out.

 Your Brain Houses Your Memory

 Our memory forms part of our brain.
-So anything that contributes to the improvement of your brain health may also have a positive impact on your memory.
-Physical exercise and engaging in novel brain-stimulating activities like a crossword puzzle or Sudoku are the proven methods for helping you keep your brain healthy.
+So anything that contributes to the improvement of your brain health may likewise have a positive impact on your memory.
+Engaging in Physical exercise and in novel brain-stimulating activities such a crossword puzzle or Sudoku are the proven methods for helping you keep your brain healthy, and enhancing its functionality.

-Note that, a healthy brain is a healthy body, eating and keeping stress down not only help your mind to focus on new information, but also keep you healthy too.
+Note that, a healthy brain is a healthy body, eating and keeping stress down does not only help your mind to focus on new information, but also keep you healthy.
 Getting a good night’s sleep is also important for your well-being.

 Improving Your Memory

-To improve your memory you need to focus on what you’re doing in order to encode the information more strongly in your brain.
+To improve your memory you need to focus on what you’re doing to encode the information more strongly in your brain.
 Memory enlarges our world.
-The absence of the memory would mean the absence of a sense of continuity and each morning encounter a stranger staring back in isolation; we could neither learn from the past nor anticipate the future.
+The absence of the memory would mean the absence of a sense of continuity and each morning we would encounter a stranger staring back in isolation; we could neither learn from the past nor anticipate the future.
 Here are some tips to help you improve your memory: